isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution953.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+EZYSALESORDER Version 2.0 - EzySalesOrder Version 2.0 - Package (5 Devices)

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Wholesale Trade for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Sales Management

 ### Contact Information
-Company Name:WINAPP SOLUTIONS PTE LTD <br>Web URL: WWW.WINAPP.COM.SG <br>Contact Hotline: 98593960 <br>Contact Email: ARAFA@WINAPP.COM.SG <br>
+19780

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.